gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 Connect Local:
 --------------------------------

-When using `Connect Local`, all content is automatically send to all open instances of the RADii Viewer on the same device as long as the `Viewers Local Connection Ip Address` is set to the `Local IP-Adress` that is displayed below the component.
+When using `Connect Local`, all content is automatically sent to all open instances of the RADii Viewer on the same device as long as the `Viewers Local Connection Ip Address` is set to the `Local IP-Adress` that is displayed below the component.

-To connect locally to an editor in the same network, input the `LAN`: Ip Address below the component into the `Viewers Local Connection Ip Address`
+To connect locally to another editor in the same network, input the `LAN`: Ip Address below the component into the `Viewers Local Connection Ip Address`

+.. i would mark text in the images below in a way that you cannot read it or just make a grey or black box on top of it, then delete the note

 .. image:: ../images/Connect/Connect_local.png
   :scale: 60%